Domain Generalization -- A Causal Perspective: Domain Generalization via Invariance Learning

 \section{Domain Generalization via Invariance Learning}

+Causal Domain Generalization methods aim to leverage causal theories to improve the generalization capabilities of models.
+The causal theories are utilized in various stages of the standard machine learning pipeline.
+To this end, we categorize the Causal DG methods based on how and where the causality aspects are utilized.
+To this end, we propose three categories, namely, (1) Invariance via Causal Data Augmentation methods which are applied during the data pre-processing stage, (2) Invariance via Causal representation learning methods that are utilized during the representation learning stage, and (3) Invariance via Transferring Causal mechanisms methods that are applied during the classification stage of the pipeline.

-Generally speaking, the causal domain generalization problem can be divided into three categories, namely (1) Invariance via learning causal features, (2) Invariance via learning/transferring causal mechanisms, and (3) Invariance via causal data augmentation.
-In the following sections, we provide a comprehensive and detailed review of these methods corresponding to the above order and discuss their differences and theoretical connections.
+Furthermore, we present the different subcategories associated with each category (when applicable) and discuss the methods for each corresponding sub-category.
+A summary of the categorization can be seen in Fig.~\ref{categorization}.In the following sub-sections, we provide a comprehensive and detailed review of these methods corresponding to the above order and discuss their differences and theoretical connections.

+These frameworks learn generalizable feature representations across different domains.
+Often, these representations are interpreted as causal feature representations.
+One possible way to learn such causal representations is to disentangle the input representations into causal and non-causal feature representations.
+By doing so, the domain shift can be justified as interventions on the non-causal features.
+In such a condition, the primary goal is to minimize a loss that is robust under changes in the distribution of these style (non-causal) features.
+For example, in Fig.\ref{simplecg}, the learned input representations can be divided into causal and non-causal features.
+Utilizing only the causal features for the task can improve generalizability.